arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 After startup, the tool will just stay idle waiting for commands.
 The available commands are: `HELLO`, `START`, `STOP`, `QUIT`, `LIST` and `START_SYNC`.

+The discovery must not introduce any delay in the protocol and must respond to all commands as fast as possible.

 #### HELLO command

-`HELLO` is the **first command that must be sent** to the discovery to tell the name of the client/IDE and the version of the pluggable discovery protocol that the client/IDE supports.
+`HELLO` **must be the first command sent** to the discovery to tell the name of the client/IDE and the version of the pluggable discovery protocol that the client/IDE supports.
 The syntax of the command is:

 `HELLO <PROTOCOL_VERSION> "<USER_AGENT>"`